lazy-1/widelands-autokey-macros/Tutorials/Autokey_GUIDE.md

 ## First
 - Install autokey if you haven't got it.
 I have version 0.95.10 so that version and higher should work.
 - For those that have little idea of how to do this, try your distros' package manager such as synaptic.
-If your old school use `apt-get install autokey` if your on a ubuntu based system.
-As for other O.S. do a little research on how to install apps. autokey or autokey-gtk or autokey-kde
+If your old school use `sudo apt-get install autokey` if your on a ubuntu based system.
+As for other O.S. do a little research on how to install apps. autokey or autokey-gtk or autokey-kde (depends on your OS and your platform)

 ## Next
 - Once autokey is installed run it once to start so that it defines its' .config/autokey directory.
 Then close the autokey app.